Mi3-Lab/infoRates/README.md

-# TemporalProbe: Temporal Sampling for Action Recognition
+# InfoRates: Temporal Sampling for Action Recognition

 This repository investigates how temporal sampling (frame coverage and stride) affects action recognition performance in modern video models, providing a practical framework to optimize spatiotemporal resolution and computational efficiency.